ositaka/soul-healing-decapcms/data/page/home.md

           himself as a vessel, he was able to bring me to my essence.
 It is subtle, but powerful.
 And Tiago is a wonderful facilitator!
         author: Karen Maessen, the Netherlands
-  - type: section_repeatable_content
-    section_type: section_repeatable_content
-    main_menu:
-      show: true
-      name: The Healing Hour
-    title: The Healing Hour
-    items:
-      - title: "Present Healing "
-        text: Present healing, also referred to as in-person healing, is a form of healing that occurs when the healer and client are physically present in the same location.
-Here's a description of present healing.
-        image: /images/roos_two_persons_sitting_channeling_healing_golden_light_c4ba8935-207a-4d9c-80f3-0b811e399004.png
-        link: individual
-      - title: "Distant Healing "
-        text: Distance healing, similar to absent healing, is a method of healing that can be conducted without the client and healer being physically present in the same location.
-Here's a description of distance healing.
-        image: /images/roos_no_prompt_a8088f14-d7ae-4c3a-b3b0-7999588abe5f.png
-        link: group
-      - title: "Absent Healing "
-        text: Absent healing, also known as distant or remote healing, is a powerful practice that transcends physical boundaries to provide healing and support to individuals who are not in the immediate presence of the healer.
-Here's a description of absent healing.
-        link: absent-healing
-        image: /images/0234da20-ade9-4360-bba2-aa20fb2de9ab.jpeg
-  - type: text_image
-    section_type: text_image
-    main_menu:
-      show: true
-      name: About Tiago
-    title: "About Tiago "
-    text: >-
-      Tiago Araújo is an intuitive facilitator of healing whose synergy comes from various modalities of energy healing.
-He is a channel for Divine connection from the centre of the heart, the place of unconditional love and Divine light.

-      Tiago works with individuals and groups to help them unlock their inner wisdom, and ignite their inner light.
-He firmly believes that everyone has the power to heal themselves and that his role is simply to facilitate and support you on your journey.
-Tiago’s approach is rooted in love, compassion, and acceptance.
-    image: /images/roos_no_prompt_6b9fa1d5-21f7-4f2e-9079-6243795f68bf.png
   - type: text_only
     section_type: text_only
     main_menu: